raphw/declarative-parser/README.md

 `PropertyDelegate`'s setter will never be invoked (when using a custom `PropertyDelegate`).

 #### Dealing with regular expressions
-Do not forget that the `@MatchBy` annotation takes a regular expression as its argument.
+Always keep in mind that `@MatchBy` annotation take regular expressions as their arguments.
 Therefore, it is important to escape all special characters that are found in regular expressions such as for example `.\\*,[](){}+?^$`.
 Also, note that the default matching patterns for non-primitive types or their wrappers is **non-greedy**.
 This means that the pattern `@name@` would match the line **foo** by only the first letter **f**.
 If you want to match the full line, you have to declare the matching expression as `^@name@$` what is the regular expression for a full line match.
+Be aware that using regular expressions might require you to define a `@WritePattern` which is described below.

+Using regular expressions allows you to specify matching constraints natively.
+Annotating a field with `@MatchBy("[a-z]{1,5]")` would for example allow for only matching lines where the property is represented by one to five lower case characters.
+Configuring mismatch handling is described below.

 #### Writing beans
 Similar to reading contents from a source, this utility allows to write a list of beans to a target.
 Without further